EswarSomaraju/Telugu-Translation-chrome-extension/README.md

 # Telugu-Translation-Chrome-Extension

-> Helps you with quick translation and synonym of an English Word to Telugu Word
+> Helps you with quick translation of an English Word to Telugu word and synonyms

 ## About Project
 * It is an web scraping project that scrapes and extracts translation and synonym from google